Center for Greater Southwestern Studies and the History of Cartography

 Section 1.
 Center Fellows

 a.
 Membership.
 Center Fellows include resident scholars (that is, faculty presently holding regular appointments at the University who are concerned with the past, present, and future of the Greater Southwest), and may include non-resident or independent scholars (that is, scholars from the outside community, including colleges, universities, historical societies and agencies) who have a demonstrated scholarly interest in the Greater Southwest.
-The Director will appoint, after consulting the Nominating Committee, Center Fellows in the following proportions: Of the ten (10) total Center Fellows, at least eight (8) will be resident fellows (UTA faculty) and up to two (2) may be non-resident fellows, the latter serving the Center ex officio without vote.
+The Director will appoint at least six (6) Center Fellows.
+An additional two (2) Center Fellows may serve as ex officio members without vote.
 All Center Fellows will serve three-year renewable terms.

 b.
 Roles and Responsibilities.
 The Center depends on its Fellows in their advisory capacity to provide expertise and recommendations concerning activities of the Center, including programming, publications, conferences, and institutes.
 Normally, Center Fellows will serve on one or more working committees, although the guidance of Center Fellows may be solicited on a wide range of topics.
 Through both formal and informal input, Center Fellows provide expertise and effort that further increases the effectiveness of the Center, and, consequently, collective knowledge about, and understanding of, the Greater Southwest.
 The Center Fellows also advise the Director in developing the Center's long-term planning.